PARISH EVENTS AND SERVICES DURING COVID 19 RESPONSE

 When will the Church be open?

-Beginning May 26th, everyday, Monday – Sunday from 12 Noon till 2 PM (2 Hours)
+The Church continues to be open for private prayer everyday, Monday – Sunday from 12 Noon till 2 PM (2 Hours) & During the celebration of Mass starting June 29th.

 How many people are allowed inside the church at the same time?